Skip to content

 kubectl --kubeconfig ./<cluster>-oidc.kubeconfig get ns

-• Supported expiry options go up to 365 days.
+• Supported lifetimes go up to 365 days

 Available durations: